null

 Rawhide originates from the inner layer of cow or horse hides, typically a byproduct of the leather industry.
 The manufacturing process involves extensive chemical treatments—washes with bleach, formaldehyde, or chromium salts—to remove hair and fat while achieving desired textures and colors.

 This chemically treated processing raises legitimate concerns about residue accumulation from long-term ingestion.
 Rawhide chews often contain artificial flavorings and preservatives to extend shelf life and enhance palatability, adding more synthetic compounds to an already processed product.
+These additives can cause allergic reactions in sensitive dogs.

 The relationship between processing methods and safety outcomes becomes clear in the next section: how a chew is made directly determines how safely it breaks down in your dog’s stomach.
+Rawhide products are also associated with a risk of digestive blockages, as they are not fully digestible and can cause dangerous obstructions in your dog’s digestive system.

 Safety and Digestibility Comparison